1. Respect, we all agree?

 fireworks-usa

-I experienced a thought-provoking dilemma over the weekend.
-In the moment of a huge firework celebration in Texas where everything is done bigger, a friend who is in the military, based there for now, took to Facebook Live in tears.
+Some years back, I experienced a thought-provoking dilemma.
+In the moment of a huge firework celebration in Texas where everything is done bigger, a friend who is in the military, who was based there took to Facebook Live in tears.
 She made an impassioned plea to all Americans that they consider the veterans in their planning of local fireworks displays and celebrations.
-With each loud popping noise she was experiencing PTSD.
+With each loud popping noise, she was experiencing PTSD.
 She wanted folks to know that this is real for thousands of military personnel.

 3. I Shalt Not Offend Because Everything Is Offensive